mimblewimble/grin/doc/intro.md

 Now the transaction no longer sums to zero and we have an _excess value_ (85), which is the result of the summation (and correspondingly subtraction) of all blinding factors.
 Note that `85*G` is a valid public key for the generator point _G_.

-Therefoe, the protocol needs to verify that the transacting parties collectively can produce the private key (85 in the above example) for the resulting point `Y - Xi` (this should be the corresponding public key, for generator point _G_; `85*G` in the above example).
+Therefore, the protocol needs to verify that the transacting parties collectively can produce the private key (85 in the above example) for the resulting point `Y - Xi` (this should be the corresponding public key, for generator point _G_; `85*G` in the above example).
 A simple way of doing so is by using the public key `Y - Xi` (`85*G`) to verify a signature, that was signed using the excess value (85).
 This ensures that:

 * The transacting parties collectively can produce the private key (the excess value) for the public key (`Y - Xi`).